lewis-od/Quantum-Optics/README.md

 Running `python3 test_network.py` will load the pre-trained model from the `model` folder, and test it's accuracy against the data in `data/test.npz`.

+The file `interop.m` gives an example of how to call the neural network from MATLAB.

-The full documentation for the quoptics module is available to view [here](https://lewis-od.github.io/Quantum-Optics/).
+Full documentation for the quoptics module is available to view [here](https://lewis-od.github.io/Quantum-Optics/).